pepenotti/insti/docs/roadmap.md

 - Role management ✔
 - User Registration ✔
   - Role assign ✔
 - User login ✔
 - User authorization ✔

 ### 0.2 - Profile management

-- Users can manage their personal information.
+- Users can manage their personal information. ✔
-- Any information that could link the system data to an specific individual.
+  - Personal information will be stored on the Persons table, which can be deleted at any time by the user. ✔
+  - User <=> Person relationship should be encrypted. ✔

 ### 0.3 - Module management